DevExpress/devextreme-documentation/includes/custom-templates.md

 ---

 Collection UI components also support templates for individual items.
-Do not specify the UI component's **dataSource** option if you use individual templates.
+Do not specify the UI component's **dataSource** property if you use individual templates.

 ---
 ##### jQuery